 Maine Coons have a reputation for liking water but is it really true?
-My last two boys drank water occasionally but other than that it held no interest for them.
-Our current two girls are different.
-Both drink plenty of water and one is obsessed with splashing it from the bowl.
+Our last two boys drank water occasionally but other than that it held no interest for them.
+Our current Maine Coons are different.
+They all drink plenty of water and one is obsessed with splashing it from the bowl.

 Do Maine Coons like water?